Skip to content

-Our investment objective is to construct a diversified portfolio of pediatric healthcare companies that address congenital and childhood onset syndromes, neurodevelopmental disorders and rare diseases.
+Our investment objective is to construct a diversified portfolio of pediatric healthcare companies that address maternal-fetal and neonatal needs, congenital and childhood onset syndromes, neurodevelopmental disorders and rare diseases.
 Within these areas, we will target high-impact opportunities which can be de-risked early to create sustainable, profitable businesses.
 We aim to address all sector-relevant aspects of innovation, such as biopharma, diagnostics, digital health, and medical devices.
 We will invest primarily within the US but will also consider companies based in Canada, Israel, Europe, and elsewhere.

 Eclipse offers a first-in-class device called Eclipse XL1, which could restore sufficient absorption for these children and save lives.
 Treatment of Small Bowel Syndrome is a highly viable business, with a $10B+ worldwide annual cost of care but falls under the radar of traditional VC investors due to the small population.
 Once de-risked at the seed stage, Eclipse should be able to grow into a highly profitable company that significantly improves quality of life for those children affected by Short Bowel Syndrome.